-Anzac biscuits: chewy or crunchy?
+ANZAC biscuits: chewy or crunchy?
 Apparently this debate has been going on for years, along with whether they originated in Australia or New Zealand.
-My grandmother remembers debating it with my grandfather and my husband and I certainly love a good discussion on it!
+My grandmother remembers debating it with my grandfather and my husband and I certainly love a good discussion about it!
 As with any good debate these days I always give up after 10 seconds and turn to google for the answer.

-Whatever the answer, we are so lucky that this tradition borne out of love has lasted the years.
+Whatever the answer, we’re so lucky that this tradition borne out of love has lasted the years.
 Recipes have been handed down from generation to generation and the great chewy versus crunchy debate lives on.

-I think it’s a really nice way to introduce kids to the Anzac story and tradition.
-Get them baking a batch this weekend while talking to them about this important part of our history and the story behind the biscuits.
+I think it’s a really nice way to introduce kids to the ANZAC story and tradition.
+Get them baking a batch leading up to ANZAC Day while talking to them about this important part of our history and the story behind the biscuits.

 - 1 cup plain flour